Kaufman oculocerebrofacial syndrome

-Kaufman oculocerebrofacial syndrome is an autosomal recessive congenital disorder characterized by mental retardation, brachycephaly, upslanting palpebral fissures, eye abnormalities, and highly arched palate.
+Kaufman oculocerebrofacial syndrome, also known as Blepharophimosis-ptosis-intellectual disability syndrome, is an extremely rare autosomal recessive congenital disorder characterized by severe intellectual disability, brachycephaly, upslanting palpebral fissures, eye abnormalities, and highly arched palate.
 It was characterized in 1971; eight cases had been identified as of 1995.
+To date, the amount of cases is disputed, with sources claiming the number ranges from 14 to 31.

 Symptoms and signs

 The signs and symptoms of Kaufman oculocerebrofacial syndrome are consistent with the following: